GHG Inventory Glossary

 Gross Domestic Product (GDP)

 The sum of gross value added, at purchasers' prices, by all resident and non-resident producers in the economy, plus any taxes and minus any subsidies not included in the value of the products in a country or a geographic region for a given period, normally one year.
 It is calculated without deducting for depreciation of fabricated assets or depletion and degradation of natural resources.
-(IPCC3)
+(IPCC)

 H